Slow light: Material dispersion

+Waveguide dispersion

+Slow light can also be achieved by exploiting the dispersion properties of planar waveguides realized with single negative metamaterials (SNM) or double negative metamaterials (DNM).

-A predominant figure of merit of slow light schemes is the Delay-Bandwidth Product (DBP).
+A predominant figure of merit of slow light schemes is the bandwidth-delay product (BDP).
 Most slow light schemes can actually offer an arbitrarily long delay for a given device length (length/delay = signal velocity) at the expense of bandwidth.
 The product of the two is roughly constant.
 A related figure of merit is the fractional delay, the time a pulse is delayed divided by the total time of the pulse.
 Plasmon induced transparency – an analog of EIT – provides another approach based on the destructive interference between different resonance modes.
 Recent work has now demonstrated this effect over a broad transparency window across a frequency range greater than 0.40 THz.

-Potential use
+Potential uses

+Slowing down light has various potential practical applications in multiple technology fields from broadband internet to quantum computing: